doceo/astroPi2122/README.md

 The final result leads to the saving of 501 photographs for a total wait of 11.5 seconds between one shot and the next.

 ## Code structure
 The software was structured in modules.
-The main function is developed in such a way as to import the necessary external modules, and the utils module developed by the astroNet team.
+The main function is developed in such a way as to import the necessary external modules, and the utils module developed by the astroNat team.
 The functions used by main_function() in main.py file have been implemented in utils.
 ```
 main.py